codingMustache/codingMustache/README.md

 ## Joke of the Day

-What has three letters and starts with gas?
-A Car.
+I used to hate facial hair, but then it grew on me.

 ## Daily Trivia

-The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Tuvalu
+ 1. .svg
- 2. Fiji
+ 2. .gif
- 3. Micronesia
+ 3. .jpeg
- 4. Marshall Islands
+ 4. .png

 <details>
   <summary>Answer</summary>
-  Micronesia
+  .svg
 </details>